miracle-2003/qrmakerdocs/cloud/foodtiger-cloud.md

-# FoodTiger Cloud ☁️
+# QR Menu Maker Cloud ☁️

-## What is FoodTiger Cloud
+## What is QR Menu Maker Cloud

-Food Tiger Cloud is easy way to start your own instance of FoodTiger.
+Food Tiger Cloud is easy way to start your own instance of QR Menu Maker.
 Here are some of the benefits.

 * No Hosting required
 * Always up to date with the latest code